unytco/circulo-tx5/README.md

 Everyone starts with an account balance of zero and a small credit limit.
 Your credit limit determines the max you can spend below zero.
 </p>
 <p>
-Circulo makes use of a very simple credit algorithm: every time you send someone some units, your credit limit increases by 10.
+Circulo makes use of a very simple credit algorithm: every time you send someone some units, your credit limit increases a little bit.
 This is a very simple, and easily gameable credit algorithm.
 It also makes it easy for people to play with it.
 </p>
 <p>
 In Circulo, as soon as you send someone units, your account will be debited.
 However, the receiver's account balance won't include those units until they exercize their own agency and choose to accept them.
 If they never accept them, they remain available for them to collect.
 No one else is able to claim them.